vimeo/VimeoUpload/README.md

 VimeoUpload is designed to accommodate a variety of [background task workflows](#custom-workflows) including Old Upload and New Upload.
 The library currently contains support for both.
 However, New Upoad classes are currently marked as "private" and will not work for the general public until they are released from private beta.

 The VimeoUpload APIs for New and Old Upload are very similar.
-New Upload is fully documented below.
-Old Upload documentation coming soon.
-The main difference in terms of consumption is that `UploadDescriptor`s are initialized with a `url` and `uploadTicket`.
-Whereas `OldUploadDescriptor`s are initialized with a `url` alone.
-More detail soon.
+The Old Upload API is documented below.
+Old upload will be deprecated as soon as possible and the README will be updated to reflec the New Upload API at that time.

 ### Constraints